article-examples/promise-unit-testing/docs/simple.md

 # Basic Promise Code
 Lets have a look at the below code.
-It has very simple function called `basic` and its returns the promise data after 1.6 seconds (Assume that its retrieved from Database after 1.6 seconds).
+It has very simple function called `basic` and returns the promise data after 1.6 seconds (Assume that its retrieved from Database after 1.6 seconds).

 @[Basic Promise Code]({"stubs":["basic.js"], "command":"node basic.js", "project":"basic"})